lderienzo/parser2/README.md

 But instead, its purpose is to hopefully appear as clean, readable, and coherent code.
 Do the function and variable names clearly describe their purpose?
 Does the code read like a news paper article moving from general to specific as the code reads from top to bottom?
-How well does the code adhere to S.O.L.D. design principles?
+How well does the code adhere to S.O.L.I.D. design principles?

 -------------------------------------------------------------------------------------
 Below is the original application specification: